+Puncture site in the groin closed wth Angio-Seal

+Angio-Seal is a collagen plug which dissolves by itself after some time.
+Bed rest for two to three hours

-Puncture site in the groin
+Puncture site in the groin not closed with Angio-Seal

-- Usually closed with Angio-Seal, a collagen plug that dissolves by itself after some time - In some cases, a pressure bandage is used - Bed rest for two to five hours, depending on the closure method - It is important to lie flat during all this time; you must not lift the upper part of your body or lift your legs.
+Pressure bandage for three to four hours Bed rest for five to six hours

+It is important to lie flat during all this time; you must not lift the upper part of your body or lift your legs.